 - Principal Investigator (PI) creates and submits the request in the MyRA system.

-- Upon electronic receipt of a new submission in MyRA, the Federal Contracts Coordinator will begin initial submission review and will contact the PI and the administrative contact listed in the MyRA submission if any of the required documentation is missing or incomplete.
+- Upon electronic receipt of a new submission in MyRA, the Clinical & Corporate Contracts Coordinator will begin initial submission review and will contact the PI and the administrative contact listed in the MyRA submission if any of the required documentation is missing or incomplete.
 When all of the required documentation has been received, the submission will be assigned to a Contracts Officer for review and negotiation.
 Clinical/Corporate Contracts Officers are assigned to a constituency of University departments.
 To find your Contracts Officer, view the staff Assignments.

 - Once the terms have been finalized by the Contracts Officer, the agreement will be circulated for signature.

 - Once the agreement has been fully executed (signed by all parties), a PDF copy will be provided to the PI and to the administrative contact listed in the MyRA submission.
 The research materials covered by this MTA may now be transferred.